 Light transmission (88–90%)— applies to unfilled, uncoated clear PC only.
 Glass-filled, FR, and black grades are opaque.

-Hardness (Rockwell M70)- softer than most metals and harder to scratch than ABS; scratch resistance remains a known limitation without hard-coat treatment.
+Hardness (Rockwell M70 / Shore D 75–80)— softer than most metals; scratch resistance is a known limitation without hard-coat treatment.

 Polycarbonate Grades for CNC Machining